 Social media platforms enable the organization to be more versatile and agile than traditional advertising, offering the ability to text messages, learn from consumers, repeat and reinforce messages, and innovate and respond quickly.

 “Employer branding is defined as a comprehensive concept to design internal and external employer image with the intention to ameliorate the perception of the company as a preferred employer by existent and future employees.”

-Strong brands attract high-quality candidate more easily, can hire more selectively and have a lower cost-per-hire, and building good employer brand means learning what employees want to learn.
+Strong brands attract high-quality candidates more easily, can hire more selectively and have a lower cost-per-hire, and building a good employer brand means learning what employees want to learn.
 Millennials wanted to seek new opportunities and develop their skills regardless of their age, gender or background.